ryanannis/UnnamedEngine/Readme.md

 ## What is this?

-This is a game engine inspired by the architecture of Overwatch    https://www.gdcvault.com/play/1024653/Networking-Scripted-Weapons-and-Abilities.
+This is a game engine (in VERY EARLY STAGES) inspired by the architecture of Overwatch    https://www.gdcvault.com/play/1024653/Networking-Scripted-Weapons-and-Abilities.

 It is a personal project of Ryan Annis.